botbreeder/what-the-matrix-is/README.md

 ## Computation

 As in [ECS](https://en.wikipedia.org/wiki/Entity_component_system) architectures, systems react to what's inside structures.
 They can react to values, substructures, local names, anything.
 But they only work when there's a change, to produce a new stable value.
 When one of the components of the structure changes, all systems _interested in this component_ will recalculate their value.
-Registering can be autodone through proxies watching.

 In case of natural language values, [chatbot](https://www.rivescript.com/docs/tutorial) & [interactive fiction](https://github.com/inkle/ink/blob/master/Documentation/WritingWithInk.md) techniques can be used to produce a textual output value, along with relevant numerical values produced from classical math expressions.
 Textual and numerical merge in composite formulae.
 Searching is just a function.
 Values are often texts about (giving meaning to) explicit values of any type.
 Values are a structure's components.
 Loop.